Linutronix/TSN-Testbench/Documentation/qa.rst

 Coding Style Check
 ------------------

-The coding style for the TSN Testbench is the Microsoft style.
+The coding style for the Linux TSN ``Testbench`` is the Microsoft style.
 The rules are described here:

 - https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/code-style-rule-options?view=vs-2022